vincent-vega/csctester/README.md

 Commands:
   check  Check credential ID(s) provided: if no credential ID is provided then
-         check every credential found in the account list   List the available environments and exit logo   Check logo files and exit scan   Scan the user credentials: no signature test will be performed, only
+         check every credential found in the account and perform other non credential-related checks list   List the available environments and exit logo   Check logo files and exit scan   Scan the user credentials: no signature test will be performed, only